lem-project/lem-project.github.io/content/en/usage/usage.md

 The frame multiplexer is enabled by default.
 It shows a buffer indicator on the top left corner of the editor.

-You can disable it with `M-x toggle-frame-multiplexer`.
+You can disable it with `Alt-x toggle-frame-multiplexer`.

 Well, if you want to be sure, add this in your Lem init file (`~/.lem/init.lisp` or `~/.config/lem/init.lisp` since Lem 2.2):